 On numerous occasions, Brian has been the Course Director, an instructor, and a prolific writer for the Texas State Bar's continuing legal education seminars on Business Torts, Fiduciary Litigation, Advanced Civil Trial, and Advanced Evidence.
 Brian is published in the law review literature in the area of business and commercial torts.
 See Top 10 Emerging Issues in Business Torts, Vol. 44, No. 2 Tex.
 J. of Business Law, p.
 177-204 (2012).
 Of note, moreover, Brian’s recent publication in the University of Houston Law Review on the rights and remedies that are triggered by oral deposition changes in the errata sheet has been widely disseminated to trial courts all across the state of Texas, it has been lauded as a scholarly resource by both plaintiff and defense lawyers, and it is the only secondary authority nationwide published on this highly important topic that continues to evolve in tort litigation.
 See Brian P. Lauten, The Era of Trial by Paper: When the Witness Re-Writes the Oral Deposition Testimony in the Errata Sheet, 8 Houston L. Rev. 126 (April 18, 2018).

 Brian is a former Board of Director for the Dallas Trial Lawyers Association (DTLA), he is a past Advocates Chair and a member of the Texas Trial Lawyers Association (TTLA), and he is a member of the American Association for Justice (AAJ), formerly known as the Association of Trial Lawyers of America.
-Brian serves on the Bench Bar and Judiciary Committees of the Dallas Bar Association and he is an officer on the Council for the Dallas Bar Association's Business Litigation and Trial Skills sections.
+Brian is the Chair of the Dallas Bar Association’s Trial Skills Section, he is the Chair-Elect of the Dallas Bar Association’s Business Litigation Section, and he is the Co-Chair of the Bench Bar Committee.
+Brian is one of the editors of the Advocate, which is the scholarly law review publication produced by the Litigation Section of the Texas Bar Association.
 Brian is a Master in the William "Mac" Taylor American Inn of Court.
 Brian is a past president of the Mesquite Bar Association.
 Brian has active law licenses in Texas, Montana, and in Wyoming.